 But let’s dive in a little deeper.
 At the heart of Music that Makes Community is the desire to invite every person into the room, and give them the space to learn, to comment on the learning practice, and to potentially lead.
 This is a really powerful message for young people, who do not often find themselves in this kind of open and equal space.
 In worship or in other contexts, young people often model good practice for adults with their attention, their musical facility, their willingness to lead, and their enthusiasm, and adults are led to reflect on the skills and passions that young people have, and are sometimes denied an opportunity to express them.

-We'll post Part II of Fiona's reflection soon.
-Stay tuned!
+Read Part II of Fiona's reflection here!